divaprotocol/oracles/docs/Tellor.md

 # System overview

-Derivative contracts (also referred to as "contingent pools" or simply "pools") created on DIVA Protocol require one data input following expiration.
-The Tellor adapter offers users of DIVA Protocol a decentralized oracle solution for outcome reporting.
+Derivative contracts created on DIVA Protocol require one data input after expiration.
+The Tellor adapter offers DIVA Protocol users a decentralized oracle solution for outcome reporting.

+>**Terminology:** As funds backing the derivative contracts are held in so-called "contingent pools", the terms "derivative" and "contingent pool" (or simply "pool") are used interchangeably.

-The key benefits of using the Tellor integration are highlighted below:
+The key benefits of using the Tellor adapter for outcome reporting include:

-- No single point of failure as anyone can report the outcome in a permissionless way
+- No single point of failure as outcome reporting is decentralized and permissionless.
-- Disputes do not interrupt the reporting process meaning that reporters can continue to report values without the need for an additional request
+- No interruption in the reporting process following disputes, eliminating the need for additional requests.
-- The Tellor adapter offers the possibility to add tips to create additional incentivizes for reporting
+- Option to add tips for additional reporting incentives.

-Those advantages give users a high confidence that pools will settle correctly.
-Refer to the [risks](#risks-and-mitigants) section to understand the risks involved.
+These advantages provide users with a high level of confidence in correct pool settlement.
+Please refer to the ["Risks and Mitigants"](#risks-and-mitigants) section for a comprehensive understanding of potential risks involved.

+The following sections provide and overview of the Tellor protocol, how the adapter works, and how it can be used.

+## What is Tellor protocol

+Tellor is a decentralized oracle protocol that allows smart contracts on EVM chains to securely and reliably access data from off-chain sources, including data from other chains.
+It uses a decentralized network of stakers to provide this data, and incentivizes them with the Tellor token (TRB) to maintain the integrity of the network.

+## How Tellor protocol works

+To participate in the Tellor protocol as a reporter, users must stake TRB tokens.
+The amount of TRB required for one stake is equal to the minimum of $1'500 or 100 TRB.
+This allows a reporter to submit one value every 12 hours.
+If a user wishes to submit more values during the same period, they must stake additional TRB tokens in proportion to the number of values they wish to submit.
+For example, if a user wants to submit two values every 12 hours, they must stake twice the amount of TRB required for one stake.

+Assuming that the value of TRB is at least $15 (corresponding to 100 TRB required for one stake), the reporting process is as follows:
+* Reporters submit values to a specific key, also known as queryId.
+Only one value can be reported per queryId and block.
+* If a reported value is deemed incorrect, it can be disputed for a maximum of 12 hours from the time of reporting.
+Disputers pay a dispute fee starting at 10 TRB, which doubles up to a maximum of 100 TRB with each round of dispute for a given queryId.
+* If a value gets disputed, it is removed from the key-value mapping and enters Tellor's [dispute resolution process](#disputes), which takes at least 2 days.
+The reporting process continues uninterrupted, allowing other reporters to submit valid values.

+To ensure the reliability of reported data, only data reports that have remained undisputed for a specified duration (up to 12 hours) should be considered valid.
+The DIVATellor Oracle Adapter selects a maximum duration of 12 hours and utilizes the earliest value that satisfies this criterion as the settlement value, ignoring any subsequent values that also meet the condition.

+### Disputes

+Any party can challenge data submissions of any reporters when a value is placed on-chain.
+A challenger must submit a dispute fee to each challenge.
+Once a challenge is submitted, the potentially malicious reporter who submitted the value is placed in a locked state for the duration of the vote.
+For the next two days, TRB holders vote on the validity of the reported value.
+All TRB holders have an incentive to maintain an honest oracle and can vote on the dispute.
+For more information, refer to the official [Tellor docs](https://docs.tellor.io/tellor/disputing-data/introduction).

-## How it works
+## How the Tellor adapter works

+The usage of the Tellor adapter contract is outlined below:
-1. **Pool creation:** A user creates a contingent pool on DIVA Protocol and sets the Tellor adapter contract address as the data provider.
-The creation of a pool constitutes a request to the assigned data provider to report the outcome of the underlying event/metric at a future point in time.
+1. **Pool creation:** A user creates a contingent pool on DIVA Protocol, designating the Tellor adapter contract address as the data provider.
+This represents a request to report the outcome of the underlying event/metric at the specified expiry time after expiration.
-2. **Monitoring:** Tellor reporters are monitoring expired pools that require reporting by running special software (so-called "DIVA Tellor clients").
-There are two implementations available, one developed by the [DIVA team](https://github.com/divaprotocol/diva-monorepo/tree/main/packages/diva-oracle) and one by the [Tellor team](https://github.com/tellor-io/telliot-feeds).
-If you plan to build your own reporter software, check out the [README](https://github.com/divaprotocol/oracles/blob/main/README.md) for guidance.
+2. **Monitoring:** Tellor reporters monitor expired pools requiring reporting by running special software, known as "DIVA Tellor clients".
+There are two available implementations, one by the [DIVA team](https://github.com/divaprotocol/diva-monorepo/tree/main/packages/diva-oracle) and one by the [Tellor team](https://github.com/tellor-io/telliot-feeds).
+If you're planning to build your own reporter software, please refer to the [README](https://github.com/divaprotocol/oracles/blob/main/README.md) for guidance.
-3. **Reporting to Tellor Protocol:** If a pool expired, reporters submit their values to the Tellor smart contract.
-Only values that are submitted during the submission period, which starts at the time of pool expiration and lasts for 7 days (subject to change), are considered valid submissions.
+3. **Reporting to Tellor Protocol:** If a pool expires, reporters submit their values to the Tellor smart contract.
+Valid submissions must be made during the 7-day (subject to change) submission period, starting at the time of pool expiration.
-4. **Reporting to DIVA Protocol:** The first value submitted to the Tellor Protocol that remains undisputed for more than 12h will be considered the final one and is submitted to DIVA Protocol by calling the `setFinalReferenceValue` (or a variant of it) function on the Tellor adapter contract.
-This will set the status of the final reference value to "Confirmed" and determine the payouts for each counterparty involved in the derivative contract.
-No further submissions to DIVA Protocol are possible afterwards.
+4. **Reporting to DIVA Protocol:** The first value submitted to the Tellor Protocol that remains undisputed for over 12h will be considered the final one.
+This value is submitted to DIVA Protocol by calling the [`setFinalReferenceValue`](#setfinalreferencevalue) (or a variant of it) function on the Tellor adapter contract.
+This sets the final reference value to "Confirmed" and determines the payouts for each counterparty involved in the derivative contract.
+No further submissions to DIVA Protocol are permitted thereafter.

-**Comments:**

-- Values submitted to Tellor Protocol prior to pool expiration or for pools that have already been confirmed will be ignored.
-To save gas, it is recommended to check the timestamps of the Tellor submissions and the status of the final reference value prior to calling the `setFinalReferenceValue` (or a variant of it) function on the Tellor adapter contract.
+>**Note:** Submissions to Tellor Protocol made before pool expiration or for already confirmed pools will not be considered.
+To reduce gas costs, it is recommended to verify the timestamps of the Tellor submissions and the status of the final reference value before calling the [`setFinalReferenceValue`](#setfinalreferencevalue) (or a variant of it) function on the Tellor adapter contract.
-- Values submitted to the Tellor Protocol may be disputed.
-Refer to [Tellor disputes](#tellor-disputes) section for details.

-## Reporting frequency
+## Reporting incentives

-Tellor reporters are required to stake 100 TRB (also referred to as 1 stake) to be able to report one value every 12 hours.
-2 stakes allow to report one value every 6 hours, etc.

-## Fees

-Reporters receive two types of rewards:
+Reporters in the DIVA Protocol-Tellor integration are incentivized to report outcomes through two mechanisms: settlement fees and tips.

-### Settlement fee
+### Settlement fees

-- DIVA Protocol pays a 0.05% fee to the assigned data provider.
-As the assigned reporter in the DIVA Tellor integration is the Tellor adapter contract, the fee is transferred to the actual reporter when the `setFinalReferenceValue` (or a variant of it) function inside the Tellor adapter contract is called.
-Reporters can calculate the settlement fee reward by multiplying the gross collateral that was deposited into the pool during its lifetime (`collateralBalanceGross` field in subgraph) by 0.05%.
-The fee is paid in collateral token.
-The settlement fee is retained inside the DIVA smart contract until it is claimed by the recipient.
-This can be done via the `claimFee` function in the DIVA smart contract directly or via the `claimDIVAFee` function in the Tellor adapter contract.
+- DIVA Protocol pays a settlement fee (initially, 0.05%) to the data provider, which in this case is the Tellor adapter contract.
+The fee is transferred to the actual reporter via DIVA Protocol's [`transferFeeClaim`](https://github.com/divaprotocol/diva-contracts/blob/main/DOCUMENTATION.md#transferfeeclaim) function when the [`setFinalReferenceValue`](#setfinalreferencevalue) (or a variant of it) function in the Tellor adapter contract is called.
+- To obtain the applicable settlement fee for a pool, reporters can call DIVA Protocol's [`getPoolParameters()`](https://github.com/divaprotocol/diva-contracts/blob/main/DOCUMENTATION.md#getpoolparameters) and pass the returned `indexFees` parameter to the [`getFees`](https://github.com/divaprotocol/diva-contracts/blob/main/DOCUMENTATION.md#getfees) function.
+- Reporters can calculate their fee reward by multiplying the gross collateral deposited into the pool during (found in the `collateralBalanceGross` field in the subgraph) with the corresponding fee rate.
+- The fee is paid in collateral token and is retained in the DIVA smart contract until claimed by the recipient through the [`claimFee`](https://github.com/divaprotocol/diva-contracts/blob/main/DOCUMENTATION.md#transferfeeclaim) function in the DIVA smart contract directly or via the [`claimDIVAFee`](#claimdivafee) convenience function in the Tellor adapter contract.
-- The maximum fee for $10 to reporter.
-The remainder goes to the Tellor treasury.
-This logic was implemented to prevent "dispute wars" to receive the reward
+- The maximum reward paid per pool for a reporter is capped at $10, with the remaining reward going to the Tellor treasury.
+This measure was implemented to prevent "dispute wars" where disputing valid submissions becomes a profitable strategy to receive an outsized reward.
+- For additional information, refer to the [DIVA Protocol docs](https://github.com/divaprotocol/diva-contracts/blob/main/DOCUMENTATION.md).

 ### Tips

-- Anyone can add tips in any ERC20 token to incentivize reporting.
-Multiple tips in multiple ERC20 tokens are possible.
-The reporter can choose which ones to claim.
-The tip is retained inside the Tellor adapter contract until it is claimed by the recipient.
-This can be done via the `claimTips` function in the Tellor adapter contract.
+- Anyone can incentivize reporting by adding tips in any ERC20 token.
+Multiple tips in different ERC20 tokens are allowed, and reporters can choose which tips to claim.
+Tips is retained in the Tellor adapter contract until claimed by the recipient through the [`claimTips`](#claimtips) function.

 Notes:

 - To calculate the split, the reporters are also submitted the USD value of the collateral token.
-- Only the first reporter whose reported value remained undisputed for at least 12h receives a reward.
-It is recommended to check existing value submission before spending gas on submitted a value.
+- Only the first reporter whose reported value remains undisputed for at least 12h will receive a reward.
+It is recommended to check existing value submission before spending gas on submitted a new one.

-## Cost reward calculations
+## Reporting Costs

+Reporting involves calling two functions which combined costs c.
+410k gas.

-- `submitValue`: 160k gas
+- `submitValue` (on Tellor contract): 160k gas
-- `setFinalReferenceValue`: 250k gas
+- `setFinalReferenceValue` (on Tellor adapter contract): 250k gas

 At 100 Gwei/gas, the gas fee is 41m Gwei (0.041 ETH, 0.041 MATIC, etc.).